 The quality of solutions to \ocp depend on the accuracy of the model $f_{\bar\theta}$ parameterized by the last-layer parameters $\bar\theta$:

-where $g_i(z_k)=\bar\theta_i^\top\phi_i(z_k)$ for each $i=1,\dots,n$.
+where $g_i(z_k; \bar{\theta})=\bar\theta_i^\top\phi_i(z_k)$ for each $i=1,\dots,n$.

-Directly deploying an MPC controller that recursively solves \ocp using the prior model parameters $\bar\theta_{i,0}$ after offline meta-training may lead to poor performance in practice, even if one adapts the model online during the task, see Section~\ref{sec:results}.
+Directly deploying an MPC controller that recursively solves \ocp using the prior model parameters $\bar\theta_{i,0}$ after offline meta-training may lead to poor performance in practice, even if one adapts the model online during the task, see Sec.~\ref{sec:results}.
 These observations motivate an active data collection approach to refine the model prior to deployment in challenging applications.
 Since data collection on a vehicle may be time-consuming and expensive, this raises the question: \textit{What data should we collect to best identify the unknown dynamics?}

-The key insight in answering this question is that learning the model as quickly as possible amounts to maximizing the \textit{information gain} from future observations, i.e., to maximizing the \textit{mutual information} between observations and the true system (see \cite[Chapter~2]{cover1999elements} and \cite[Chapter~8]{MacKay2003}).
-Thus, to steer the system towards regions of high model uncertainty, we define the information gathering objective
+The key insight in answering this question is that learning the model as fast as possible amounts to maximizing the \textit{information gain} from future observations, i.e., to maximizing the \textit{mutual information} between observations and the true system (see \cite[Chapter~2]{cover1999elements} and \cite[Chapter~8]{MacKay2003}).
+The mutual information between two random variables characterizes their mutual dependence and provides a quantitative measure for selecting data that is most informative in identifying the true dynamics~\eqref{eq:dynamics}.
+Thus, to steer the system towards regions of the state-input space with high model uncertainty, we define the information gathering objective

 where $\phi_{i,k}:=\phi_i(x_k, u_k, u_{k+1})$.
 Using $\ell_{\text{info}}$, we define the information gathering optimal control problem